 Delta wave pattern on the sinus ECGs of WPW give a clue as to the location of the accessory pathway.
-Knowing the pathway location will give an idea of the challenges asscicated with ablating such pathway and therefore enable the patient to make an informed choice before the ablation.
+Knowing the pathway location will give an idea of the challenges associated with ablating such pathway and therefore enable the patient to make an informed choice.
 It also gives an idea on how the operator should approach the ablation.
-For example, mid-septal APs have a higher risk of AV block, Postero septal APs may be very difficult to ablate and the recurrence rates can be higher, left sided pathways will may required arterial access and trans-septal access with added risk to the procedure.
+For example, mid-septal APs have a higher risk of AV block, Postero septal APs may be very difficult to ablate and the recurrence rates can be higher, left sided pathways may require arterial access or trans-septal access with added risk.

-Therefore identification of the site of the AP is using the ECG is a very valuable skill.
-There several algorithms (most famous is the Arruda algorithm) to do this, but with a basic idea of actually where these are located, you can work out the ECG to locate the site of the pathway without remembering or using these algorithms.
-There are some simple additional rules to help with the diagnosis – which we will see after we have had a good look at the big picture of ECG diagnosis.
+Therefore identification of the site of the AP is using the ECG is an essential skill.
+There several algorithms (most famous is the Arruda algorithm) to do this, but with a basic idea of actually where these APs are located, we can work out the ECG to locate the site of the pathway without remembering or using these algorithms.
+There are some simple additional rules to help with the diagnosis – which we will see after we have had a good look at the big picture of the ECG diagnosis.

 Before looking at the ECG, we’ll look at where these accessory pathways live.
 The are small strands of myocardium linking the atria to the ventricles across the AV rings.
 These strands are usually epicardial but can be ablated from inside the heart at the atrial origin or at the ventricular insertion – depending on the technique used by the operator.
 These myocardial connections are common on the left side, and therefore most of the accessory pathways are left sided, crossing the mitral valve annulus.
 Right sided pathways (across the tricuspid valve ring) are relatively rare.
 Based on their location, accessory pathways are divided to left and right sided pathways first and then septal or free wall depending on their location on TV / MV ring.